 In 2003, Nationwide Mutual Insurance Company contributed code written by Aaron Spangler to store the sudoers data in LDAP.
 These changes were incorporated into Sudo 1.6.8.

 In 2005, Todd rewrote the sudoers parser to better support the features that had been added in the past ten years.
 This new parser removes some limitations of the previous one, removes ordering constraints and adds support for including multiple sudoers files.

 In 2010, Quest Software began sponsoring Sudo development by hiring Todd to work on Sudo as part of his full-time job.
-This enabled the addition of I/O logging, the plugin interface, additional regression tests, support for binary packages and more regular releases.
+This enabled the addition of I/O logging, the plugin API, the log server, additional regression and fuzz tests, support for binary packages and more regular releases.

 Sudo, in its current form, is maintained by:

 Todd continues to enhance sudo and fix bugs.